en-joyer/otokocikinciel.com-QA/README.md

 # Otokocikinciel.com Web Scraping Application

-This application is an automation test that collects vehicle data from the Otokoc Second Hand Car website and saves this data in JSON and XLSX formats.
-The application is built using Playwright and XLSX libraries.
+This is a script that collects vehicle data from the Otokoc Second Hand Car website and saves this data in JSON and XLSX formats.
+The script is built using Playwright and XLSX libraries.

 ## Installation